tier4/AWSIM/docs/GettingStarted/Advanced/AwsimRvizPlugins/index.md

 <a href="./tool_bar_npc.png" data-lightbox="Tool Bar" data-title="" data-alt="Tool Bar"><img src="./tool_bar_npc.png"></a>
 2. On Rviz, Click on `Npc Spawner` button from the toolbar and select it.
 3. On AWSIM, Play binary or Play scene.
-4. On the map displayed in Rviz, drag the cursor to the location and orientation where you want to move the EGO.
+4. On the map displayed in Rviz, drag the cursor to the location and orientation where you want to spawn the Npc.

 If you want to change type and velocity of spawned Npc, do the following: